 Container Size For Pepper Plants (Video)

-While the perfect planter does not exist for all peppers, there is an ideal range of soil volume.
-Generally, pepper plants need between 3-5 gallons of growing medium to produce a healthy yield.
+While the perfect planter does not exist for all peppers, there is an ideal size range to look for.
+Generally, pepper plants need a minimum of 3-5 gallons of growing medium to produce a healthy yield.
 However, this varies based on the type of pepper.

-For smaller pepper varieties, like habanero or ghost peppers, your pots should be at least 3 gallons.
-For larger varieties like bell peppers and poblanos, aim for a pot with 5 gallons or more.
+For smaller pepper varieties, like cayenne peppers or Thai chilies, your pots should be at least 3 gallons.
+For larger varieties like bell peppers and banana peppers, aim for a pot with 5 gallons or more.

-Some pepper varieties can make use of 10 or even 15 gallons of soil medium.
-However, this large size container may be unsuitable for the home gardener.
+Some pepper varieties, like ghost peppers and other Capsicum chinense varieties, can make use of 10-15 gallons of soil (or more!).
+However, this large container size may be inconvenient for some growers.

 - Serrano